darktable.control.execute - quotes issue under windows

 Thank you for your comments.

-#3 Updated by Philippe Weyland almost 2 years ago
+#3 Updated by Philippe Weyland about 2 years ago

 The thread https://discuss.pixls.us/t/enfuse-pro-plugin-cross-platform-compatible/7094/4 confirms the findings here above.

 to pass execute commands with spaces the binary location needs to be quoted “path with spaces/to/bin.exe” and then any arguments that follow CANNOT have quotes.>

 #4 Updated by Bill Ferguson over 1 year ago

 The only way I've found to get a quoted command with quoted arguments to run on windows is by building a batch file with the command, then using dt.control.execute to run the batch file.
 I wrote a function external_command() which wraps dt.control.execute.
 If the command is running on windows, then another function is called windows_command(), which builds the batch file and executes it.
 These functions are in lib/dtutils/system.lua and you would use it as follows: